microsoft/symphony/docs/GETTING_STARTED.md

 $> symphony pipeline config <azdo|github> <terraform|bicep>
 ```

+**Note: When naming the azdo project, during `symphony pipeline config`, ensure there is no spaces in the project name.
+Also make sure project name adheres to this [guideline](https://learn.microsoft.com/en-us/azure/devops/organizations/settings/naming-restrictions?view=azure-devops#project-names).**

 Now that you have successfully completed the provision process.
 Go you created Symphony on the SCM you selected when you ran `Symphony pipeline config` command.
 You can browse the code, tests, and run the pipelines as well to deploy the sample app.

 Also take a look at the Symphony resources deployed when you ran the `Symphony provision` command. you can find the resources names in the ./.symphony/symphony.json